wintercms/docs/help-developer-guide.md

 <a name="controller-naming"></a>
 ### Controller naming

-Controllers are commonly are placed in `controllers` directory, for back-end controllers.
+Controllers are commonly are placed in `controllers` directory, for backend controllers.
 The name of a controller should be in plural form, for example:

     People
     Products